-Founder, Owner, and Head Coach at Sor Sumrit Muay Thai, Nik Rodriguez has 16 years of training and teaching experience under the mentorship of legendary Thai fighter Kongnapa Wacharawit.
-Nik's love for combat sports began at age 8 when he started boxing while his family was stationed in Alaska.
+Founder, Owner, and Head Coach at Sor Sumrit Muay Thai, Nik Rodriguez has 20 years of training and teaching experience under the mentorship of legendary Muay Thai Champion, Kongnapa Wacharawit.
+Nik's love for combat sports began at age 8 when he started boxing while his family was stationed in FT Richardson Alaska.
 The love for the striking arts eventually led him to Muay Thai where he fell in love with the art.
-Known for his counter striking skills, Nik is considered one of the best striking coaches in South Carolina.

 H.I.I.T.
 AND YOGA

 A little bit about me.

 Leading an active lifestyle has always been a part of my life.
 Throughout my childhood years growing up in South Carolina, I could be found being involved in a multitude of activities.
 Life happens though, my focus shifted to other parts of life such as taking care of my children, working and other responsibilities.
 I put myself on the back burner.
 Once my three children were in school, I happened in to a gym one day and the rest is a journey that has lasted over twenty years, the relentless pursuit of health and living life to the hilt.